textX/textX/docs/registration.md

 ### Registering a new language

-To register a new language first you have to create an instance of `LanguageDesc` class providing the name of the language, the file pattern of files using the language (e.g. `*.ent`), the description of the language and finally a callable that should be called to get the instance of the language meta-model.
+To register a new language first you have to create an instance of `LanguageDesc` class (or its subclass) providing the name of the language, the file pattern of files using the language (e.g. `*.ent`), the description of the language and finally a callable that should be called to get the instance of the language meta-model.
 Alternatively, you can provide the instance of the meta-model instead of the callable.

 For example: